natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/class2-assignment.md

 *   **Stylistic Feature Comparison:** Use regex to identify stylistic features (e.g., excessive punctuation `!!!` or `???`, ALL CAPS words, common spam phrases like "klik di sini", specific emoticons).
 Compare the frequency of these features between different categories (e.g., spam vs. ham emails).
 *   **Quote Extraction & Analysis:** Use regex to pull out text enclosed in quotation marks.
 Analyze the content or length of these quotes.
 *   **Source/Author Pattern Analysis:** In datasets with author/source info (like News), use regex to categorize articles (e.g., based on mentioned entities or topics) and see if different sources focus on different patterns.
+*   **...
+Or whatever your cool ideas are!** Be creative.

 **Formal Terms (for your further research):** The techniques above relate to concepts like *Named Entity Recognition (NER)*, *Co-occurrence Networks / Association Analysis*, *Frequency Distribution*, *Temporal Analysis / Time Series Analysis*, *Keyword Extraction*, *Targeted Sentiment Analysis*, *URL Analysis*, *Stylometry / Linguistic Feature Analysis*, and *Quote Detection*.

 **How to present:** Clearly explain your downstream analysis goal, show the code used to perform the analysis on your regex results, and present the findings clearly (tables, charts, summaries).

+---

+## Idea Consultation (Optional but Encouraged!)

+Feeling stuck or want to brainstorm ideas for your search goals or downstream analysis?
+You are welcome and encouraged to discuss your ideas with the instructor!

+*   This is **not** considered cheating; it's part of the learning process.
+*   Reach out via email or other designated channels.
+*   **Consultation Deadline:** Please aim to have these discussions **before Monday, May 5th, 2025, 23:59 WIB**.
+The instructor may not be available for detailed idea discussion after this time.

 ---